ChristopherFritz/BookWalker-Screenshot-Simulator/README.md

 It should be simple to extend the code to detect whether the direction is set to vertical or hortizontal, but I have only implemented support for vertical.

 BookWalker's canvas for displaying images is designed for showing two pages side-by-side.
 The consequence for saving single-page images is that they will have white bars padding the left and right sides of pages.
 You can use bulk image editing software to remove these.

+If BookWalker updates their website's HTML, this code may cease to function.

 ## How to Use